FUNDEMENTALS OF CBT - 2024/5

 Global and cultural capabilities:

 This module includes specific teaching on the topic of diversity and cultural competency.
 This includes topics such as intersectionality and using the Hays ADDRESSING framework to consider areas of similarity and difference.
-This learning is furthered through a formative journal club assignment which focuses on cultural adaptation of CBT.
+This learning is furthered through a formative journal club assignment which focuses on cultural adaptation of CBT and anti-discriminatory practice.
 Teaching will be provided to support trainees to gain knowledge about access, and deliver of CBT across different cultural groups, and diverse populations.
 They are encouraged to consider the implications for clinical practice and reflect this within their presentation of clinical cases in supervision and throughout their assignments.
 Further to this teaching vignettes aim to represent the diversity that is present in those who seek CBT for Anxiety and Depression.

 Resourcefulness and Resilience:

 Trainees from the previous cohort will deliver a session to share knowledge, tips and wisdoms to help current trainees manage the challenges of the course.
 Trainees will have regular access to their personal tutor to support them with the practical and emotional demands of the course, and regular study time will be allocated through the module to provide trainees with protected time to manage the workload.
+Trainees are required to identify and contact suitable training patients and learn to manage when a patient rejects a treatment offer from a trainee or when a patient drops out of therapy.
+Trainees will also develop resilience through organising assignment deadlines and navigating feedback and support.

 Sustainability: